BBQ Spice Storage Guide: 15-Minute Freshness Fixes for Home Grillers

 2. Toast Spices Briefly For Maximum Flavor 🔥

 Heat spices like cumin or coriander in a dry pan for 60-90 seconds until fragrant (but don't burn them).
-This simple step releases 37% more flavor compounds according to Food Chemistry research.
+This releases significantly more flavor compounds by activating essential oils, as confirmed in food chemistry research.

 3. Match Spices To Your Cooking Method 🍖